3 for 2 on interior paint mixing at B&Q

 6.2 | Women’s Networking Forum

-Sherwin-Williams launched a Women’s Network (WN) in 2019 for its EMEAI region, providing meaningful leadership and professional networking opportunities across all organisation levels to help develop a world-class team.
-The WN is part of a global initiative and fully supported by the Executive Board of Directors.
+Sherwin-Williams launched a EMEAI Women's Network (EWN) in 2019 for its EMEAI region, providing meaningful leadership and professional networking opportunities across all organisation levels to help develop a world-class team.
+The EWN is part of a global initiative and fully supported by the Executive Board of Directors.

-In 2022, the Women’s Network programme continued to help advance the dialogue on gender in the workplace.
-The Women’s Network facilitates forums, regional, national, and local events and training to develop a more inclusive culture and greater equity.
+In 2023, the Women's Network programme continued to help advance the dialogue on gender in the workplace, by focusing on a closer relationship between the network and the Talent Acquisition team.
+The Women's Network facilitates forums, regional, national and local events, and training including a Building Confidence workshop and Leadership networking sessions to develop a more inclusive culture and greater equity.

 6.3 | Talent Acquisition (TA)